Safari-FIDO-U2F/Safari-FIDO-U2F/README.md

 - Download [release](https://github.com/blahgeek/Safari-FIDO-U2F/releases)
 - Open it
-- Enable `Safari FIDO U2F Extension` in Safari Preference
+- Enable the `Safari FIDO U2F Extension` in Safari Preferences

 This extension requires *macOS 10.12* and later or macOS 10.11.5 when Safari 10 is installed.